Finite-size corrections to Fermi's golden rule: I. Decay rates

 We have

 and

-Thus the magnitude of light-cone singularity is about $1$ of $F(0)^2$ for positoronium, light nucleus, and hadrons, and $ 10^{-1}$ for $\mu N$-atom and heavy nucleus, and $10^{-5}$ for $\mu e$-atom and K-electron, and $10^{-10}$ for atom.
-Atom is composed of heavy nucleus and electrons and its size and energy gap are determined by electron's mass.
-Hence the large ratio $\sqrt{{m_N}/{m_e}}$ determines the overlap of an atom $C$ with an atom $A$, and the strength of the light-cone singularity becomes extremely weak, accordingly.
-For other particles composed of equal masses, $F(m_C^2-m_A^2) \approx F(0)$.
+Thus the magnitude of the light-cone singularity is about 1 of $F^2(0)$ for positronium, light nuclei, and hadrons, $10^{-1}$ for $\mu N-$atoms and heavy nuclei, $10^{-5}$ for $\mu e-$atoms and K-electrons, and $10^{-10}$ for atoms.
+An atom is composed of a heavy nucleus and electrons and its size and energy gap are determined by the electron mass.
+Hence the large ratio $\sqrt{m_N/m_e}$ determines the overlap of an atom $C$ with an atom $A$, and the strength of the light-cone singularity becomes extremely weak, accordingly.
+For other particles composed of equal masses, $F(m_C^2-m_A^2)\approx F(0)$.